 Instructions

-- In a large saute pan, melt the butter on medium high heat.
+- In a large saute pan, melt the butter on medium-high heat.
 Once the butter is melted and begins to bubble, add the apples and allow them to cook for 3-5 minutes.
-Add both sugar and stir to toss.
+Add the lemon juice and then both sugar and stir to toss.
 Add the cinnamon and nutmeg and allow to cook for 10 minutes.

 - In a small ramekin, mix together the cornstarch and water until dissolved.
 Once the apples have cooked and begin to soften, add the cornstarch mixture to the apple and sir.
 The sauce will begin to thicken.
 Allow to simmer for another 5 minutes.
 Remove from heat and stir in vanilla extract.